Georgia Heritage Data Breach Affects 43,077 People

 Affected by the data breach?
 You may be entitled to compensation.
 Submit a claim today.

-Georgia Heritage Federal Credit Union, a member-owned credit union based in the Savannah, Georgia metro area, disclosed a data breach that affected approximately 43,077 individuals in the United States.
+Georgia Heritage Federal Credit Union, a member-owned credit union based in the Savannah, Georgia metro area, disclosed a data breach that affected approximately 43,077 individuals in the United States, including 1,945 South Carolina residents, 294 Texas residents, 36 Massachusetts residents, 18 Maine residents, 12 New Hampshire residents and four Vermont residents.

-The types of personal information that may have been subject to unauthorized access included names, addresses, dates of birth, driver's license information, employment-related information, financial account information, Foreign National ID numbers, health-related information, passport information, personal email addresses, personal telephone numbers, Social Insurance numbers and Social Security numbers.
+The types of personal information that may have been subject to unauthorized access included names, addresses, dates of birth, driver's license information, employment-related information, financial account information, individual taxpayer identification number, foreign national ID numbers, health-related information, passport information, personal email addresses, personal telephone numbers, Social Insurance numbers and Social Security numbers.

-A filing with the Maine Attorney General, dated April 17, 2026, identifies 18 Maine residents as affected by the breach.
 Georgia Heritage discovered the breach on Feb.
 10, 2025, and began notifying affected consumers on Jan.
-15, 2026.
+15, 2026, almost a year after the incident occured.

 Georgia Heritage Federal Credit Union's response